RachelSilverstein/BCB420.2019.HPO/README.md

 ----

 First, we must retrieve the relevant data from the HGNC website.
-Navigate to the [https://www.genenames.org/download/custom/](custom downloads section of the HGNC website).
+Navigate to the [custom downloads section of the HGNC website](https://www.genenames.org/download/custom/).
 Select only "Approved symbol,	Previous symbols, and	Synonyms" under the data provided by HGNC.
 Select "NCBI Gene ID(supplied by NCBI)" under data downloaded from external sources.
 These are the entrez IDs which we will need to use to map the data.
 Then download the resulting data file and save it as `"HGNCdata.txt"` to a sister directory called "data" of you working directory.
 This should be saved in the same place as `ALL_SOURCES_ALL_FREQUENCIES_genes_to_phenotype.txt` which was saved previously.

 Now that the data is downloaded, proceed to load this data into R.